JamesBrownR/MeetingSurge/_posts/2025-12-13-how-get-5-star-your.md

     <p>The harder it is to leave a review, the fewer you'll get.
 So make it as easy as humanly possible.</p>
     <p><strong>Get your direct review link:</strong> Go to your Google Business Profile, click on "Home," then "Get more reviews."
 Google gives you a short link that goes straight to your review form.</p>
     <p>Save that link in your phone.
 Print it as a QR code and put it on your counter.
 Text it to customers.
 Make it one tap away.</p>
-    <p>Nobody is going to Google your business name, scroll down, click reviews, click write a review.
+    <p>If you haven't realized by now, nobody wants to Google your business name, scroll down, click reviews, and click "write a review".
 That's five steps.
 You need one.</p>

     <h2>Timing Is Everything</h2>
     <p>There are three perfect moments to ask for a review:</p>